siggame/octo-robot/README.md

 sudo apt-get install python-pip libffi-dev python-beanstalkc python-boto python-yaml pip install cffi
 ```
-You will need to install Node.js version 4.1.2 or better (barring 5 or newer, which is yet untested with the arena).
-You are free to check to see if apt-get has this version, but as of Nov.
-2015 Ubuntu does not.
-It will have to be installed manually from their website until Ubuntu updates.

 The arena uses buildout to download and install all the necessary python packages and libraries, but there are a few that can not be downloaded through buildout since they require some c header.